 Non-research Consultancies include non-research activities performed under contract for a third party.
 Non-research Consultancy would include the provision of professional services to external agencies for a fee.
-This would include, but not be limited to, routine laboratory and other testing of materials, devices, products or produce; analysis of data; surveys, including market and opinion surveys; quality control; field trials; the provision of professional services such as design, legal, medical and allied health, participation in fee-paying non- award courses, and community service activity undertaken by members of faculty/ staff for charity, community or public purposes; guidance for drafting research proposal, IPR awareness etc, guidance for quality enhancement in teaching learning process and research and development, arranging special training sessions for academic institutions/ industries/ corporate sector.
+This would include, but not be limited to, routine laboratory and other testing of materials, devices, products or produce; analysis of data; surveys, including market and opinion surveys; quality control; field trials; the provision of professional advice including possible expert witness advice; the provision of professional services such as design, legal, medical and allied health, participation in fee-paying non-award courses, and community service activity undertaken by members of faculty/ staff for charity, community or public purposes; guidance for drafting research proposal, IPR awareness etc, guidance for quality enhancement in teaching learning process and research and development, arranging special training sessions for academic institutions/ industries/ corporate sector.